nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 `tree_item_index: 1` | For ordering the left hirarchical menu.
 Items are ordered by `tree_item_index` and then alphabetically.
 For ease of maintaining ordering, using

 ## Markdown and Handlebars
+The documentation uses standard [GitHub Flavoured Markdown](https://guides.github.com/features/mastering-markdown/), this documentation explains the added features of using Markdown with Handlebars and some of the helpers and partials we have available.

 ### Page links
 For `WebEngine (JAX-RS)`, You can would access it by:
 `{{page page='webengine-jax-rs'}}`